What is Monosodium Glutamate?

 |Molar Mass||Anhydrous: 169.11 grams/mole; Monohydrate: 187.12 grams/mole|

 - This compound is solid at room temperature and has a white, crystalline appearance.

-- A saturated solution of MSG in water has a density of 26.2 grams per cubic centimeter at a temperature of 20o
+- A saturated solution of MSG in water has a density of 26.2 grams per cubic centimetre at a temperature of 20o

-- MSG is highly soluble in water; its solubility in water corresponds to 740 grams/liter.
+- MSG is highly soluble in water; its solubility in water corresponds to 740 grams/litre.

 - When heated to temperatures above 232oC, this compound decomposes to release toxic fumes containing oxides of nitrogen and sodium.

 - Solutions of monosodium glutamate have pH values ranging from 6.7 to 7.2.

 - When cooled to temperatures below -8oC, this compound crystallizes as a pentahydrate.

 What are the Uses of Monosodium Glutamate?

 Monosodium glutamate has an umami taste and it intensifies meaty flavours when added to certain foods.
 Therefore, one of its primary applications is in the food industry.
 Some other important uses of MSG are listed below.